HomeLatest NewsStartupsSTPI’s tech challenge swells with 6,000 entries; 300 tech startups to get Rs 95 cr Centre funding under CHUNAUTI...

 Register Now →

-The technology programme, CHUNAUTI was launched by IT Minister Ravi Shankar Prasad in August last year.
+The technology programme, CHUNAUTI was launched by Ravi Shankar Prasad in August last year.
 The programme looks to identify around 300 startups working in selected areas and provide them with a seed fund of up to Rs 25 lakh and other facilities.

 The Union government has also earmarked an amount worth Rs 95.03 crore over three years for the programme.
 About 1,820 applications qualified and 111 applicants were selected for the presentation round, a statement said.

-The consolidation of scores and the finalisation of results is underway.
+The consolidation of scores and the finalisation of is underway.
 The final list of selected startups will be announced soon that will be incubated by STPI and be provided with stipends/seed funding and other facilities to set up their venture.

 Advertisement